TobiasWeller/SemanticHierarchy/README.md

 Semantic Hierarchy
 ======================

-The repository contains the Semantic Hierarchy extension for semantic MediaWiki.
+The repository contains the Semantic Hierarchy extension for Semantic MediaWiki.
 The extension provides a plugin for capturing Text Annotations of wiki articles.

 <!--Click [here](https://sandbox.semantic-mediawiki.org/wiki/HaloTestEvent) for a Demo. -->